google/hiba/README.md

 certificate content and the local host identity only.
 Not accessing external services makes it suitable for low dependency, last resort, SSH access.

-For more details on how authorization are computed, see [PROTOCOL.authorizations](https://github.com/google/hiba/blob/main/PROTOCOL.authorizations).
+For more details on how authorization is computed, see [PROTOCOL.authorizations](https://github.com/google/hiba/blob/main/PROTOCOL.authorizations).

 ## Concepts